 3. Only Target Cold Audiences

 In addition to the above mistakes, many businesses only target cold audiences.
 You might be thinking that what is the point of marketing to people that already know your business.
 With the current Facebook organic reach being 2.2 percent, people that follow or like your page only view 2.2 percent of your updates.
 Chances are that the people who had visited your profile might have already forgotten about your business.
-Instead, you should download Facebook pixel for your site to target people who have not visited your website in a long time.
-Connect with people already the business to boost your ROI.
+Instead, you should download Facebook pixels for your site to target people who have not visited your website in a long time.
+Connect with people already in the business to boost your ROI.

 4. Post the Ad & Forget About It

-Finally, businesses tend to make the mistake of posting an ad and forget about it soon afterwards.
+Finally, businesses tend to make the mistake of posting an ad and forget about it soon afterward.
 Facebook has a bidding system.
 It means that the performance of your ad is linked to how many other businesses target the same audience.
 Hence, you need to monitor your ads.
 You cannot only check the results once the campaign is over.
 It would be too little too late.
 Instead, check the ad frequently or at least once a day.
 Find out which placements perform better and tweak your ads for success.

 Now that you know how you might be wasting money on Facebook ads and how you can fix it, it is about time that you made some necessary changes.